-- Two (2) double-sided hard copies and two (2) electronic copies (one in searchable Portable Document Format (PDF) and one in Microsoft Word format). - An executive summary that contains less than 20 pages. - Electronic excel versions using the templates provided by the TWDB - A set of Arc-GIS compatible data constituting a single file geodatabase of feature classes. - Models for each recommended FMP.
+- One (1) double-sided hard copy and two (2) electronic copies (one in searchable Portable Document Format (PDF) and one in Microsoft Word format). - An executive summary that contains less than 20 pages. - Electronic Excel versions using the templates provided by the TWDB - A set of Arc-GIS compatible data constituting a single file geodatabase of feature classes. - Models for each recommended FMP.